- Rheumatoid Arthritis Slideshow Pictures

 Systemic lupus erythematosus is treated with 400 mg once or twice daily for several weeks then 200-400 mg daily.
 Hydroxychloroquine should be taken with food or milk in order to reduce stomach upset.

-DRUG INTERACTIONS: Administration of hydroxychloroquine with penicillamine (Cuprimine, Depen) may increase penicillamine levels, increasing the risk of penicillamine side effects.
+Administration of hydroxychloroquine with penicillamine (Cuprimine, Depen) may increase penicillamine levels, increasing the risk of penicillamine side effects.
 The mechanism is unknown.
 Combining telbivudine (Tyzeka) and hydroxychloroquine may increase the risk of unexplained muscle pain, tenderness, or weakness because both drugs cause such side effects.

 Report Problems to the Food and Drug Administration